Tommy Lloyd

 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-To illustrate this, let's consider a scenario where four people are travelling under the same policy, and the cost of the holiday is £500 per person.
+To illustrate, consider a scenario where four people are travelling under the same policy, with each person's holiday costing £500.
 In this case, the excess is set at £200 per person.
-Now, let's assume that two of the travelling companions decide to cancel their trip.
-They would like to recover as much of their £1,000 holiday cost as possible.
-However, due to the excess, they would only receive £600 between them, as they are required to pay an excess of £200 each.
+Now, suppose two travelling companions decide to cancel their trip, aiming to recover as much of their holiday cost as possible.
+However, due to the excess, they would only receive £600 between them, as they each must pay an excess of £200.

-By understanding the specifics of your policy and the applicable excesses, you can better navigate the claims process and manage your expectations accordingly.
+Understanding the specifics of your policy and the applicable excesses enables you to navigate the claims process more effectively and manage your expectations accordingly.

 Medical Travel Compared Payment Online

-It’s also useful to know that there are four main types of travel insurance excess.
+It is important to be aware that there are two main types of excess, found within travel insurance policies.

-An excess, which is the amount you need to pay towards a claim, may not be applicable to every type of claim.
 However, it is important to note that the specific excess amount can vary between different insurance providers.
-Therefore, it is crucial to carefully review the policy documents of the insurance plan you intend to purchase.
+Therefore, it is crucial to carefully review the policy documents of the insurance policy you intend to purchase.

-To give you a general idea, the table below outlines some commonly claimed items and provides an indication of where you might expect to encounter an excess:
+To give you a general idea, the table below outlines some commonly claimed items and indicates where you might expect to encounter an excess:

 Cover Excess payable?